-Using the list below for the 10 different an egg nutrition entries in our Potassium database, the highest amount of Potassium is in Egg, whole, dried which contains 540 mg of Potassium per 100g.
+Using the list below for the 8 different an egg nutrition entries in our database, the highest amount of potassium is found in Egg, whole, dried which contains 540 mg of potassium per 100g.
 The associated percentage of RDA is 11 %.
 For this 100g serving the Sodium content is 480 mg, the Calories content is 605 kcal, the Protein content is 48.37 g, the Fat content is 43.04 g, the Carbohydrate content is 1.53 g.

-Nutritional Information SummaryFrom the list below you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing potassium which can be scaled for different servings and quantities.
 We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of potassium rich foods.